2020 has seen its fair share of curveballs. The impact of the COVID-19 crisis and social distancing changed our lives to a great extent.

 5. Browse Through App Stores For Inspiration

-Finally, going directly to the source is never going to be a let-down when looking for new ideas.
-Study the app categories in App Store and Google Play to find the one where you think you could make a stride with an app solution.
+Finally, going directly to the source is never going to be a let-down when looking for new cool app ideas.
+Study the app categories in the App Store and Google Play to find the one where you think you could make a stride with an app solution.

 Another good source is checking out the lists and charts such as “Top Grossing Apps” or “Apps To Look Out For”.
 Have successful apps as a criterion for your own when brainstorming mobile application ideas.